 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, the level in the fair value hierarchy within which the fair value measurement in its entirety falls has been determined based on the lowest level input that is significant to the fair value measurement of the asset or liability.
-The Company's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment, and the Company considers factors specific to the asset or liability.
+The Company's assessment of the significance of a particular input to the fair value measurement in its entirety considers factors specific to the asset or liability.